rpichioli/nodejs-authorization-middleware/README.md

 # nodejs-authorization-middleware
+This project shows how to implement middleware within NodeJS + Express server and how to build basic **authorization middleware**.

+The objective is to support developers in how to build a complete flow applying auth concepts within NodeJS and apply NodeJS concepts too.

+## Notes about the project
-Here you'll see how to implement an **authorization middleware** based on token validation and how to implement login **unprotected  API** to provide valid token and **protected API** that needs authorization to proceed with the response, otherwise the response ends in validation.
+Basically we have an unprotected entry-point to validate user and provide token (login) in response, and one protected endpoint working under the middleware that expose content if authorized and authenticated, otherwise the response ends in validation.

-The focus is not to work with database and interface.
-I have mocked an user in the login route (``/users/login``) that must be used to login in the application (you can change it).
+The focus is not to work with database and interface - I have **mocked an user simulating some database data in login** route (``/users/login``) that must be used to enter successfully the application.

-With a valid token in hand after the login, you must use it in protected calls (``/users/``) providing the key **authorization** with value **Bearer [token_goes_here]** in your request header.
-The middleware will validate it and decide if the request can go on or stop at this point, negating any contact.
+With a valid token in hand (logged) you can request protected routes (``/users/``) providing the key **authorization** and value **Bearer [token_goes_here]** in your request header.
+The middleware **verify the token existence in header**, **extract it**, **validate it's integrity with the secret** used to generate it and **validate user** deciding if the request can go on or stop at this point, negating any contact.

 ### Middlewares
-**1. CORS** - Provide access to pre-defined origin, methods and headers to requests (allowed globally in this app).
+**1. CORS** - Provide pre-configured access globally to **origin**, **methods** and **headers** for all requests (allowed  in this app).
 Located at:
 ```
 /middleware/cors.js
 ```